mkuti/corklagos-venture/README.md

 Ensue to create free accounts with the following online services in order to run this project.
 - [Stripe](https://stripe.com/ie)
 - [EmailJS](https://www.emailjs.com/)
+- Change security settings of an email account so Django can send emails via your email address.
 - [Travis CI](https://travis-ci.org/) can be connected with GitHub credentials.
 - [AWS S3](https://s3.console.aws.amazon.com/s3)